Find Warm Leads, Powered by Signals

 - • The reason for contact is explicit

-You are responding to a change.
+You are responding to a signal.

 What this changes in practice